Input estimation from discrete workload observations in a L\'evy-driven storage system: Simulation analysis

-Figure \ref{f:bootstrapDelta} shows two realisations of $\hat \varphi_{\text r, K}^\Delta$ each for three values of $\Delta$, again all based on the same simulated workload process.
-Per value of $\Delta$, the pairs of realisations are close, illustrating that the variance due to the random sampling is reduced significantly by applying the resampling procedure.
+We proceed by testing the performance of the resampling estimator.
+Figure \ref{f:bootstrapDelta} shows two realizations of $\hat \varphi_{\text r, K}^\Delta$ each for three values of $\Delta$, all based on the same simulated workload process.
+Per value of $\Delta$, the pairs of realizations are close, illustrating that the variance due to the random sampling is reduced significantly by applying the resampling procedure.
 It varies across simulations of the workload process for which value of $\Delta$ the estimator is closest to the true $\varphi$, but variations are mostly due to the stochastic nature of the workload process.
 In general taking smaller $\Delta$ is best, for it reduces bias and variance.